Balancing the Foliage Masses

 by Jerry Meislik

-My feeling is that overall this is quite a lovely bonsai tree.
+I feel that this is quite a lovely bonsai tree.
 My thought agrees with Michael that the foliage in the top tiers of the tree, zones 2 and 3, in the second photo are too heavy in foliage.

 If you compare zones 2 and 3 with zone 1 it is apparent that the upper portions of the tree are becoming too visually heavy.
 This will cause the upper branches to get too much out of scale with the important first and lower branches.
 If this imbalance is allowed to persist the lower branches will weaken and then die ruining the whole composition.